EPISODE 8 | Guest: Jill Perardi, creative services manager for Visix

 Derek DeWitt: Ha ha!
 Mr. Spence was right.

 Jill Perardi: Yeah, it can come in handy here.
 But yeah, so that bezel, basically what that means, if you’ve got an inch of frame, that’s an inch of your content not being shown.
-There’s nothing worse than looking at a video wall and having this big plastic frame going right downs someone’s face.
+There’s nothing worse than looking at a video wall and having this big plastic frame going right down someone’s face.

 Derek DeWitt: Shiny usually, too.
 It’s reflective.